HWallace14/Final_Project/README.md

 In order to begin our project we had to clean up some of the less relevant data.
 We removed the VIN numbers, transaction IDs and seller information from the dataframe, as well as any null values and obviously incorrect data such as miles/price being 0.
 Our dataset was too large to function properly on any normal computer as well, so we sampled early in order to spend more time honing our machine learning model and less time waiting for the jupyter notebook to run.
 This improved performance dramatically and allowed for more time to code and review our models.

 ### Machine Learning
+After cleaning up our data, we ran the data through a Balanced Random Forest Classifier.
 View ml_README.md in notebooks folder. https://github.com/HWallace14/Final_Project/blob/main/Notebooks/ml_README.md

 ## Summary